opinner/opinner.github.io/slides.md

 ---

 # :x internal waves
 Dirk Olbers's magnum opus *Oceanic Internal Gravity Waves* is still a preprint of currently over 500 pages.
-Shorter introduction are [*The lifecycle of topographically-generated internal waves*](vhttps://linkinghub.elsevier.com/retrieve/pii/B978012821512800013X), (Chapter 6 of the Book *Ocean Mixing*) or [*Near-Inertial Internal Gravity Waves in the Ocean*](https://www.annualreviews.org/doi/10.1146/annurev-marine-010814-015746) for wind-generated internal waves.
+Shorter introductions are [*The lifecycle of topographically-generated internal waves*](vhttps://linkinghub.elsevier.com/retrieve/pii/B978012821512800013X), (Chapter 6 of the Book *Ocean Mixing*) or [*Near-Inertial Internal Gravity Waves in the Ocean*](https://www.annualreviews.org/doi/10.1146/annurev-marine-010814-015746) for wind-generated internal waves.
 For lee waves, see [*Mixing by Oceanic Lee Waves*.](https://www.annualreviews.org/doi/10.1146/annurev-fluid-051220-043904)

 ### The problem of Internal Waves
 <!-- .slide: style="text-align: left;"> -->